tjmahr/tjmahr.github.io/_posts/2020-08-26-quantile-quantile-plots-from-scratch.md

 ```

 The main work will be carried out by `stat = StatWorm`, the
-`ggProto` object that will to the calculations.
+`ggProto` object that will do the calculations.
 The computed values will be
 drawn, by default, with `geom = "point"`.
 I provide an option for `robust`
 estimates in the function arguments and in the list of `params`.